Open-Technology-Foundation/post_slug/README.md

 	post_slug.php
 	post_slug.js

+Every language function takes the following parameters:

+	"string" [separator char='-'] [preserve case=0] [max length=0]

+Optional parameters, when used, must be applied consistently across the project or platform.

-All these function modules generate slugs using the same methodology, thus ensuring an extremely high degree of consistency.
+All function modules generate slugs using the same methodology, thus ensuring an extremely high degree of consistency.
 For example:

 	The Ŝtřãņġę (Inner) Life! of the "Outsider"

-Using default parameters, with any of the modules, this becomes:
+Using default parameters, with any of the modules, becomes:

 	the-strange-inner-life-of-the-outsider